netidx/netidx-book/src/browser/scripting.md

 # Scope

-Bscipt variables are lexically scoped, both in terms of their lexical position in code, and the position of the widget they attach to, or in the case of the container their base path in netidx.
+BScript variables are lexically scoped, both in terms of their lexical position in code and the position of the widget they attach to.
 Container widgets such as Box, Grid, Paned, etc introduce new scopes, so bscripts that are compiled in the context of these widgets may set local variables that are not visible above them.
 Local variable bindings are made